Pax-Nguyen/Carbon-Emission-Analysis/README.md

 Industry group |	Electrical Equipment and Machinery	|	891050.73
 Company	|	Gamesa Corporación Tecnológica, S.A.	|	2444616
 Country	|	Spain	|	699009.29

+The global trend of carbon emissions has been declining due to the implementation of regulations aimed at protecting the planet.